Final Fantasy XIV Dancer Job Guide (Patch 6.4)

 Improvisation is a skill that players need to stand still for, but is good when big party attacks are used in conjunction with the boss you’re fighting being untargetable, or as a last ditch effort to get the party’s health

 Curing Waltz and Second Wind are the Dancer’s healing skills.
-Curing Waltz will heal you and your Dance Partner, while Second Wind only affects you.
+Curing Waltz will heal you, your Dance Partner and everyone around the two of you, while Second Wind only affects you.
 Only use these when you’ve made a mistake or were the only one that took damage, since your healer should be healing you up for each party slap.

 Dancer food, pots, and gear – current for Patch 6.4